 Parents must understand that they are not able to heal developmental trauma on their own.
 Let’s give them the information, community supports, and mental health resources they need to successfully help their child heal and thrive.

 If you’re an adoptive parent who wasn’t provided with training on this important topic, here are some resources to check out.
-More resources are listed on our Resources for Parents page.

 (Let them know @RaisingDevon sent you!)